Ben (German singer)

-Ben (born Bernhard Albrecht Matthias Lasse Blümel on 15 May 1981 in Berlin) is a German singer, songwriter, and occasional voice actor and TV host.
+Ben (born Bernhard Albrecht Matthias Lasse Blümel on 15 May 1981 in Berlin) is a German singer and TV host.

 His greatest success was 2002 with the hit single "Engel", a collaboration with singer Gim.
 He was also successful as TV presenter of the music show The Dome (RTL II), Toggo Music (Super RTL) and Bravo TV (Pro 7).

 He was the narrator in the German version of the 2006 Canadian-French animal film The White Planet.